beviu/m2-internship/report.typ

 == Environment

-The measurements were done on machine with a _Intel Core i5-1335U_ processor and Linux 6.14.
+The measurements were done in a virtual machine running Linux 6.14 on a _Intel Core i5-1335U_ processor.